martinflemingdev/crossplane-composition-kustomize-bug/readme.md

 ## Repo Structure

-There is a simple `base` and `overlays` directory structure with `array` and `map` overlays for both Crossplane's Composition object and K8s's Deployment object.
+The crossplane and k8s directories have a simple kustomize `base` and `overlays` directory structure.
+Each overlays directory has an `array` and `map` directory

 The `overlays/array` folders attempt to patch an array item and the `overlays/map` folders attempt to patch a map.